keboola/developers-docs/integrate/storage/api/importer.md

 - `escapedBy` (optional) CSV escape character; empty by default.
 - `incremental` (optional) If incremental is set to 0 (its default), the target table is truncated before each import.

+Full list of avaialable parameters is available in the [API documentation](https://app.swaggerhub.com/apis-docs/keboola/import/1.0.0).

 ## Examples
 To load data incrementally (append new data to existing contents):